My overall financial strategy is based on holding three main groups of assets:

 Look at the possible benchmarks.

 The 2007/8/9 stock market downturn hit dividend shares particularly hard.
 However, I held on and most of the portfolio I then owned has recovered.
-The same is true for the 2020 downturn - although I am not yet back to the previous value.
+The same is true for the 2020 downturn - although I am now back to the previous value.

 To reduce volatility.
 I subsequently redeployed capital to fixed-income securities, which was timely, as this asset class boomed as a result of QE.
-I have taken profits in many of these but topped up with other high-yield fixed-income to maintain a broadly 50%/50% balance between dividends and fixed income.
+I have taken profits in many of these but topped up with other high-yield fixed-income, aiming for a broadly 60%/40% balance between dividends and fixed income.

 In addition, I have also built up the ETF portion of the portfolio to diversify geographically and currency-wise, using ETFs that target both dividend shares and fixed-income worldwide: